 A major chord is the 1st, 3rd and 5th notes of the major scale which is why this chord has the notes D, F# and A.

 You can play the D chord on the piano in different positions.
-There are 2 other standard positions and we call these inversions.
+There are 2 other standard positions or inversions.

 Root position: D F# A